Random Number Generation

 width parameter in gen_integer_from_width must be known at compile time.Public vs Secret Random Integers

 gen_public_integer_from_width when you need randomness that does not need to stay secret within the MPC computation—for example, nonce generation.
-The value is visible to ARX nodes during execution but is not automatically included in the circuit output; you still control what gets returned.
+The value is visible to Arx nodes during execution but is not automatically included in the circuit output; you still control what gets returned.

 Range-Based Generation